 - At the end of 2018, Enbridge repurchased Enbridge Energy Partners — effectively wiping-out investors that held shares of the MLP through the oil price crash.
 This forced long-term investors to take capital losses.
 It also set into motion a disturbing precedent — one that might cause investors to avoid MLPs.

 While I’m not currently invested in any Master Limited Partnerships, I’ve never been so happy to be proven wrong about an entire asset class before.
 Yes, I was wrong about MLP’s.
 They’re not all bad.
+(To be fair, some are junk.)

 In the past, I didn’t think highly of MLP’s because I considered them wildly volatile, and highly leveraged income plays with flat distributions.
 Well, I was wrong.
 MLP’s aren’t junk, and many of them are well managed with fixed fee income that doesn’t fluctuate as wildly as energy prices.